 2. Someone singing the hymns

 Most families like to have a hymn or two in a church funeral service, and many crematorium services too.
 The problem is, singing when you’re upset isn’t easy.
 What’s more, not everyone will know the hymn tunes, especially the younger generation.
-Add in those who think they can’t sing, of members of a community that don’t sing, and you may have a church where only a handful of people are singing at all!
+Add in those who think they can’t sing, or members of a community that don’t sing, and you may have a church where only a handful of people are singing at all!
 And, as mentioned above communal singing is not possible thanks to the pandemic.
 However, a solo singer is permitted to sing, plus as an added precaution we sing in face masks to ensure the safety of all attending.

 A professional singer can help by leading the hymn singing.
 With a strong, clear voice singing the tune, people are more confident to join in, and whilst there may only be a few who sing verse one with us, by verse four we’ve got more people singing as they’ve picked up the tune.
 It also relieves the pressure on the family to sing, and many older folk like to sit back and just listen as their favourite hymn fills the church.

 Your lead in the hymn singing motivated and encouraged the other mourners to give voice.
 As one of our friends who attended said. ”You certainly gave dear Carol a superb send-off, and the singer was a masterstroke.